FELCIASIJI/automated-aspect-discovery-ecommerce-reviews/README.md

 ## Project Overview

-E-commerce platforms accumulate large volumes of user-generated reviews that capture granular feedback on product quality, usability, delivery experience, and customer support.
-Manual analysis of such corpora is infeasible at scale.
-This project implements an end-to-end pipeline that:

-- Preprocesses review text into suitable representations for NLP and topic modeling.
-- Trains and evaluates several topic modeling algorithms on a shared review dataset.
-- Produces visual and numerical outputs to compare the coherence and interpretability of the discovered topics.

-The repository is designed to be reproducible and readable for both academic and applied audiences in data analytics and natural language processing.
+This project investigates automated aspect discovery in e-commerce customer reviews using four topic modeling approaches: classical statistical models, transformer-based methods, and graph-based techniques.
+The goal is to identify coherent and interpretable product aspects (e.g., quality, delivery, customer service) from noisy user-generated text to support downstream tasks such as aspect-based sentiment analysis and data-driven product improvement.

+The repository contains a reproducible pipeline for preprocessing reviews, training topic models, and generating visualizations and metrics that compare their performance and interpretability.

 ---

 ## Research Objectives

+- **Data preparation**
-- **Data preparation**: Develop a robust preprocessing pipeline for review text, including normalization, tokenization, lemmatization, stopword handling, and domain-specific filtering.
+  Build a robust preprocessing pipeline for review text, including normalization, tokenization, lemmatization, stopword handling, and domain-specific filtering.

+- **Model implementation**
-- **Model implementation**: Implement and configure four topic modeling approaches:
+  Implement and configure four topic modelling approaches:
   - Latent Dirichlet Allocation (LDA)
   - Latent Semantic Analysis (LSA)
-  - BERTopic (transformer-based topic modeling)
+  - BERTopic (transformer-based topic modelling)
-  - Graph-Based Topic Modelling (e.g., co-occurrence or similarity graph with community detection)
+  - Graph-based topic modelling (co-occurrence / similarity graph with community detection)

-- **Evaluation and comparison**:
+- **Evaluation and comparison**
   - Quantitatively assess topic coherence and diversity.
   - Qualitatively assess interpretability and semantic consistency of discovered aspects.
-  - Analyze the strengths and limitations of each approach for e-commerce review analysis.
+  - Analyze strengths and limitations of each approach in the context of e-commerce reviews.

 ---
 ## Data

 ### Source and Scope

-The primary dataset consists of e-commerce product reviews stored in a processed CSV file:
+The main dataset consists of e-commerce product reviews stored in a processed CSV file:

 - `data/processed/cleaned_reviews_latest.csv`
-  This file contains the cleaned and preprocessed review text, along with any relevant metadata used in the modeling experiments (e.g., rating, product category, or timestamps, if available).
+  Contains cleaned and preprocessed review text, along with any available metadata (e.g., rating, product category, timestamps).

-The raw data and any platform-specific details are not distributed here and should be described separately in accompanying documentation or in the corresponding academic report.
+The original raw data and platform-specific details are not distributed in this repository and should be documented separately in an accompanying academic report or data description.

 ### Preprocessing Summary

-Preprocessing steps applied to the raw reviews include, where applicable:
+Preprocessing applied to raw reviews includes:

 - Text normalization (lowercasing, punctuation and special-character handling).
 - Tokenization and lemmatization.
-- Stopword removal and optional n-gram (phrase) detection.
+- Stopword removal and optional n-gram/phrase detection.
-- Construction of Bag-of-Words or TF–IDF representations for classical models, and embeddings for transformer-based modeling.
+- Construction of Bag-of-Words or TF–IDF representations for LDA/LSA.
+- Generation of dense embeddings for transformer-based modelling (BERTopic).

-All of these steps are implemented and documented in the preprocessing notebook (see below).
+These steps are implemented in the preprocessing notebook described below.

-## Methods and Implementation

-The repository includes separate Jupyter notebooks for each major modeling approach.
-Each notebook can be read as a self-contained report on a specific method, while sharing common preprocessing and evaluation conventions.

-### Preprocessing

-- `notebooks/dataprocessing.ipynb`
-  Implements the text preprocessing pipeline and generates `cleaned_reviews_latest.csv` under `data/processed/`.
-It defines and applies the normalization, tokenization, lemmatization, and filtering rules used throughout the project.

 ### Topic Modeling Notebooks